AndrewNatoli/emergence-docs/docs/mvc/models.md

 When creating an ActiveRecord model one must first choose whether or not they need to have the model versioned.
 A versioned model will use an extra SQL table to store the history of every create, edit, or delete of records within that model.
 A configuration of an ActiveRecord model requires the definition of the model's SQL table, a singular noun and plural noun describing the name of said model as well as the fields that are part of the model.
 A versioned model will also require the definition of the name of the SQL history table.
 The name of the model is derivied from the name of the class.

 ###Defining a Model's Fields
-A model's feidls are defined in the fields array.
+A model's fields are defined in the fields array.
 The array's key will be the name of the field within the model as well as the column name where the field's data will be stored in the SQL table.
 You may use a simple string to specify what type to use for the field or an associative array which may contain other field options.
 Not specifying any type will default to a varchar (255) in SQL.
 The chart below explains the various allowed field types as well as any allowed configuration options available to that field type.

 ####Field Types